Roll the Bones Tour: Background

 The tour kicked off October 25, 1991 at Copps Coliseum in Hamilton, Ontario and culminated on June 28, 1992 at the World Music Theater in Tinley Park, Illinois, estimated to have performed to more than 960,000 fans.
 Guitarist Eric Johnson was the initial opening act in the autumn of 1991, following the band losing a Grammy nomination for "Where's My Thing?" to Johnson's "Cliffs of Dover".
 American rock band Primus were the opening act for Rush later on this tour when Johnson canceled his last two weeks on the first leg as an opening act, as well as Vinnie Moore and Mr. Big.
-Opening for the band's hometown show in Toronto, Ontario on December 16 was The Tragically Hip.
+Opening for the band's hometown show in Toronto, Ontario on December 16 was The Tragically Hip, which was set up as a benefit for United Way, alongside the Daily Bread Food Bank - in which the audience had donated fifty thousand pounds of food.
+The band included super-sized screens, laser lights and moving pictures throughout their performances.

-In Sacramento on January 27, 1992, the band performed their worst show, as they performed to an unruly audience who threw objects at the band throughout the performance.
-Prior to the show, Rush refused to perform "general admission" performances due to potential injury and death in the crowd, but was booked to perform the show and was unexpectedly general admission.
+In Sacramento on January 27, 1992, the band performed what they had considered their worst show, as they performed to an unruly audience who threw objects at the band throughout the performance.
+Prior to the show, Rush refused to perform "general admission" performances due to rowdiness, potential injury and death in the crowd, but was booked to perform the show and was unexpectedly general admission.